obsidian-tasks-group/obsidian-tasks/README.md

 The `Important Project` note also has some tasks.

 ![Tasks Queries](./resources/screenshots/tasks_queries.png)
-The `Tasks` note gathers all tasks from the vault and displays them.
+The `Tasks` note gathers all tasks from the vault and displays them using queries.

 ## Installation